In Conclusion WCC

 of control, quantifying information and creating alternate realities at a pace that

-if you have not done so.
+if you have not done so yet.

-Without a unifying constraint upon these disciplines, it's only a matter of time before
+of these disciplines, it's only a matter of time before

 the disillusioned find a way to push some result past the point of control, thereby